Laozi: Dào Dé Jīng

 This concept is used to explain ziran, or harmony with the Tao.
 It includes the concepts that value distinctions are ideological and seeing ambition of all sorts as originating from the same source.
-Tao Te Ching used the term broadly with simplicity and humility as key virtues, often in contrast to selfish action.
+Dào Dé Jīng used the term broadly with simplicity and humility as key virtues, often in contrast to selfish action.
 On a political level, it means avoiding such circumstances as war, harsh laws and heavy taxes.
 Some Taoists see a connection between wu wei and esoteric practices, such as zuowang ('sitting in oblivion': emptying the mind of bodily awareness and thought) found in the Zhuangzi.

 Alan Chan provides an example of how Laozi encouraged a change in approach, or return to "nature", rather than action.
 Technology may bring about a false sense of progress.
 The answer provided by Laozi is not the rejection of technology, but instead seeking the calm state of wu wei, free from desires.
 This relates to many statements by Laozi encouraging rulers to keep their people in "ignorance", or "simple-minded".
 Some scholars insist this explanation ignores the religious context, and others question it as an apologetic of the philosophical coherence of the text.
 It would not be unusual political advice if Laozi literally intended to tell rulers to keep their people ignorant.
 However, some terms in the text, such as "valley spirit" (谷神, gǔshén) and 'soul' (魄, pò), bear a metaphysical context and cannot be easily reconciled with a purely ethical reading of the work.